rakeshparihar/RakeshSinghPariharTest/README.md

 &nbsp Control a rolling sphere and collide with 10 different randomly placed cubes of two colors on a flat plane.

+ <h2> Scoring </h2>
+<p>Once the sphere collides with a cube, the score will increment by the defined amount in the
+parameters set by the data.
+If you collide with a preceding cube of the same color, that cube’sscore will be multiplied by the current streak of “colliding with the same color”.
+The streak should be displayed on the screen along with your score.</p>

  <h2> Input Controls </h2>
  &nbsp Use Left/Right arrow key to move the Sphare in Left/Right Direction.<br>
  &nbsp Use Up/Down arrow key to move the Sphare in Forward/Backward Direction.<br>